kevin-hanselman/is_my_password_pwned/README.md

 Your password appears in the Pwned Passwords database 3303003 time(s).
 Your password is thoroughly pwned!
 DO NOT use this password for any reason!
 ```

+### C# version

+re-writen using C# then compiled for windows, get it in C# folder, download exe at your own risk.

+### UWP version

+vs2017 project under UWP folder, you can download it from [Microsoft Store](https://www.microsoft.com/en-us/p/is-my-password-pwned/9nxpr153j0x4) which is available on x86/x64/arm.